 This ball is great for midday basketball when the sun is high and glare can become an issue.
 You can really make out the seams and lettering perfectly on this all-black ball during daylight hours.

-This is a rubber ball but is has something called "Soft Grip Technology" which gives the ball good handling.
-In fact, it's a ball that many can palm.
+This is a rubber ball, but is has something called "Soft Grip Technology," which gives the ball good handling.
+In fact, it's a ball many can palm.
 This means the ball stands up well to the weather, giving you a good grip in the rain.

 I feel like this is the best outdoor ball for shooting.
 In fact, this is an indoor and outdoor ball so it can be used on both courts.
 It's a great way to save money if you have to buy just one ball.

-But the indoor feel of the soft synthetic cover is really what shooters like to feel in their hands as they release the shot.
-A good jump shot rolls softly off the fingertips with slow backspin which requires an artist's touch.
-And that artist's touch isn't possible without the soft, leathery feel of an indoor ball.
+But, the indoor feel of the soft synthetic cover is really what shooters like to feel in their hands as they release the shot.
+A good jump shot rolls softly off the fingertips with slow backspin, which requires an artist's touch.
+The artist's touch isn't possible without the soft, leathery feel of an indoor ball.
 If you drop bombs, you may want to look into the Spalding NBA Zi/O Excel Basketball.

 Another detail I really like about this ball is the deep channels of the seams.
 These channels make it easy to line the ball up for a J, but it's also extremely helpful for dribbling.
 Your fingers literally sink into the seams as the ball rolls across your hand so you can grip it and change directions with your dribble instantly.

-This ball directly addresses one of my key concerns -- inflation.
+This ball directly addresses one of my key concerns - inflation.
 Whether it's cold temperatures or wear-and-tear, your outdoor ball is bound to let you down at some point.
-But Spalding put "never flat" technology into this ball, guaranteeing that it stays inflated for at least one year without the need for a pump.
+But, Spalding put "never flat" technology into this ball, guaranteeing it stays inflated for at least one year without the need for a pump.
 That's some pretty amazing stuff.

-This ball is also an indoor-outdoor ball but the skin of the ball has hexagons etched into it.
-This gives the ball a different feel than an indoor ball, which may or may not suit you.
-The good news is that the hex design whisks water away so the grip stays the same through inclement weather.
+This ball is also an indoor-outdoor ball, but the skin of the ball has hexagons etched into it.
+This gives the ball a different feel from an indoor ball, which may or may not suit you.
+The good news is the hex design whisks water away so the grip stays the same through inclement weather.

-This ball isn't as soft as the Spalding NBA Zi/O Excel Basketball above, but it's harder feel really makes the ball durable.
+This ball isn't as soft as the Spalding NBA Zi/O Excel Basketball, but its harder feel really makes the ball durable.

 The harder feel of the ball also mitigates abrasion.
-You can play with this thing everyday for a year and the grip won't grind down and the ball will maintain its weight.
+You can play with this thing everyday for a year, the grip won't grind down, and the ball will maintain its weight.

-The Hexagrip is a great outdoor basketball for those you play a lot and want a dependable ball that plays well in almost any conditions.
+The Hexagrip is a great outdoor basketball for those who play a lot and want a dependable ball that plays well in almost any conditions.

 This ball has just one issue -- it can feel a bit heavy out of the box -- but that's a good thing.
 This is one of those balls that takes a long time to break in, but when you do break it in, it will treat you like a King of the Court.

 Regulation NBA basketballs are broken in over a long period of time before they hit the court.
-In fact, the NBA even employs a machine that dribbles the ball thousands of times in order to give the players the right feel.
+In fact, the NBA employs a machine that dribbles a ball thousands of times in order to give the players the right feel.

 You'll have to do the same with this ball.
-After shooting around with it for a few hours, the heavy feel of the ball wears away along with the slippery sheen to produce one of the best feeling outdoor balls on the market.
+After shooting around with it for a few hours, the heavy feel of the ball wears away (along with the slippery sheen) to reveal one of the best feeling outdoor balls on the market.

 The Under Armour 495 comes nylon wound to keep its shape.
 It also has a durable butyl bladder for retaining air.
 Once you get this ball broken in, it feels like delicious basketball butter in your hands and it's durable.
 It's the perfect ball for a nice, windless day on the outdoor court.

 This ball is plug-and-play, ready to hit the court straight out of the box.
-Yes, it is a rubber ball but it is a great option if you are looking for an affordable outdoor ball.
-The ball comes in a lot of different sizes so that is can be enjoyed by any skill level.
+Yes, it is a rubber ball, but it is a great option if you are looking for an affordable outdoor ball.
+The ball comes in a lot of different sizes so it can be enjoyed by any skill level.